 Pokemon like Garchomp and Greninja have moves that affect the target's vision.
 As seen in the image above, Garchomp's Sand Attack covers a significant amount of screen space with a black mask, drastically limiting a player's vision.
 The only way to remove the obsctruction on the screen is to wait until the debuff expires, or is removed.

 Creates a smokescreen and leaves the area, granting invisibility and bonus movement speed.
 When upgraded, increases attack when leaving the smoke.

 Hurls sand at enemy Pokemon, reducing their field of vision.
 Increases Garchomp's movement speed and attack speed when it hits.

-During the match, players can move the camera freely and check off the screen with the L button.
-Players should use this when they want to check the situation outside the screen.
+During the match, players can move the camera freely and check around them with the L button on the Nintendo Switch while mobile players can drag the camera when they press and hold the screen.
+Players should use this when they want to check the situation outside their line of sight.

 Grass is the only object that affects vision in Pokemon UNITE.
 Knowing how to utilize them can be advantageous to the team.
 Use grass to do a surprise attack on the enemy.

 Always enter from the upper tip of the L shaped grass.
 The enemy might have vision on the team when entering from the bottom.

 |Best Way to Enter the L Shaped Grass|